 When E.B.’s not writing, she is available for hire as a freelance editor, manuscript consultant, and/or writing coach.
-E.B. has been working as a freelance editor since 2012, and currently she is the nonfiction editor of the literary magazine Pangyrus and the Wellesley Writes It editor for Wellesley Underground.
-From 2013-2014 she was the online content editor for Columbia: A Journal of Literature & Art, when she co-founded and co-created the journal’s online publication branch, and from 2014-2015 she was the managing editor of Wellesley Underground.
+E.B. has been working as a freelance editor since 2012, and currently she is the Wellesley Writes It editor for Wellesley Underground.
+From 2013 to 2014 she was the online content editor for Columbia: A Journal of Literature & Art, when she co-founded the journal’s online publication branch, from 2014 to 2015 she was the managing editor of Wellesley Underground, and from 2018 to 2020 she was the nonfiction editor of the Cambridge-based literary magazine Pangyrus.
 Additionally, E.B. was an editorial assistant at the Frances Goldin Literary Agency in New York while she was in grad school, so she has first-hand experience working with literary agents and knows what makes for a strong query letter and book proposal.

 In general, E.B. loves reading and writing everything nonfiction, but, in particular, she loves narrative writing that tells human stories (memoir, personal essays, and autobiographical comics, but also novels and short stories) and blends genres (combining the researched and the personal, fiction and nonfiction, images and words).
 She has a personal interest in reading and promoting work by women, people of color, and the LGBTQ+ community.